When submitting your manuscripts to Coffin Hop Press, please adhere to the following formatting guidelines:

 In Microsoft Word, your Paragraph settings should look like this:

 - On the first page of the document, the author’s name and contact information should appear in the top left corner.
 Please add the word count in the top right corner of the first page.

-- Subsequent pages should only have text in the top right corner.
-This text includes: the author’s name, a slash, an abbreviated title, another slash, and the page number.
-Alternately, feel free to add the name/title and page number in the header.
+- Subsequent pages should only have text in the header.
+This text includes: the author’s name, a slash, an abbreviated title, and the page number.

 IN YOUR ACCOMPANYING EMAIL:

 - Please include your name, address, and contact information (email, phone, etc.).
 If we offer you a contract, we will need this information.